domi385/bioinformatics/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Script containing all commands can also be found in file [install.sh](install.sh)
+Script containing all commands can also be found in the file [install.sh](install.sh)

 ### Prerequisites